tencent-ailab/tleague_projpage/README.md

 [Here are examples](https://github.com/tencent-ailab/TLeague/blob/dev-open/docs/EXAMPLE_SM.md#pommerman)
 for how to train Pommerman in a single machine.

-TODO: pointer to the Docker Auto Build repo and say it's yet-another guide to installation from scratch.
+Refer also to the [link here](https://github.com/tencent-ailab/TLeagueAutoBuild/tree/pommerman) for how to (auto-)build the docker image, which is yet-another guide to installation from scratch.

-TODO: texts for how to train with k8s
+For running training over a k8s cluster, see the [link here](pommerman/README.md#training-code).

 ### Single Agent RL
 TLeague also works for pure RL,